$L^2$-critical nonuniqueness for the 2D Navier-Stokes equations: Introduction

 \subsubsection{Existence}

-Since the global existence of Leray-Hopf solutions \cite{MR1555394}, the existence theory for 2D Navier-Stokes equations mainly focused on two aspects: using the mild formulation for initial data in scale-invariant spaces, or using the vorticity formulation in case where the initial vorticity is a measure.
+Since the global existence of Leray-Hopf solutions \cite{MR1555394}, the existence theory for 2D Navier-Stokes equations mainly focused on two aspects: using the mild formulation for initial data in scale-invariant spaces or using the vorticity formulation in the case where the initial vorticity is a measure.

 Using the mild formulation \eqref{eq:mild_formulation} for the velocity, in the celebrated work \cite{MR1808843} Koch and Tataru showed the existence of a unique solution for small initial data $u_0 \in \text{BMO}^{-1}$ in dimensions $d \geq 2$.
 In 2D, Gallagher and Planchon \cite{MR1891170} constructed global unique solutions in scale invariant Besov spaces $u_0 \in B^{-1+2/p}_{p,q}$ for any finite $p,q$.
 This was later extended by Germain \cite{MR2135239} to $u_0 \in \text{VMO}^{-1} $, where the space $\text{VMO}^{-1} $ is the closure of Schwartz functions in $\text{BMO}^{-1} $.
-We also mention related works \cite{MR968416,MR1860126,MR1946395}.
+We also mention related works \cite{MR968416,MR1860126,MR1946395} and refer to ~\cite{MR2768550,MR3469428} for the background in Fourier analysis in line of research.

 At the level of vorticity $\omega =\curl u$, the critical scaling corresponds to $\omega_0 \in L^1$, which suggests the consideration of measure-valued vorticity.
 The first existence result in this direction dates back to \cite{MR794825,MR1017289} where the existence of weak solutions was shown when $\omega_0 $ is a Radon measure.
 We refer to \cite{MR1308857,MR853597,MR1270113} and reference therein for this line of research.
 Heuristically, such results would correspond to the velocity of scaling $u_0 \in B^{-1+ 2/p}_{p,q}$ for $p\leq 2$ and $q=\infty$.